 And if that wasn’t enough, Friedman’s Burning Flags Press sponsored his son’s Little League Baseball team in 2015, 2016, 2017, and 2019 when they won the league championship!

-2020 has been an insane year for everyone.
-During the lockdown G.E.F. and his small crew have put the finishing touches on his directorial debut; a short film, “A Look Back: DogTown and Z-Boys” which should be premiering on small screens in early 2021, just in time for the 20th anniversary of the original films’ first screening at the Sundance film festival.
+2020 was an insane year for everyone.
+During the lockdown G.E.F. and his small crew put the finishing touches on his directorial debut; a short film, “A Look Back: DogTown and Z-Boys“ which premiered officially at Paris Surf and Skateboard Film Festival in September 2021, just in time for the 20th anniversary of the original films’ first screening at the Sundance film festival.

 written by Kirk Gee